 Assessing environmental impacts

-In general, we conduct risk-based assessments along with internal and external audits on all our production facilities every three years with the goal of analyzing and minimizing our environmental footprint.
-Conducted by our Group EQ function, these assessments serve to ensure that our requirements are being met, with appropriate corrective measures being taken as needed.
-In our Group EHS audits, we assess our sites’ performance on a five-tier scale (excellent, good, satisfactory, poor, and critical), which in turn determines how frequently audits are conducted.
+As a matter of principle, we conduct risk-based assessments along with audits on all our production facilities every three years with the goal of analyzing and minimizing our environmental footprint.
+Conducted by Corporate Sustainability, Quality and Trade Compliance (SQ) , these assessments serve to ensure that our requirements are being met, with appropriate corrective measures being implemented as needed.
+In our Group EHS audits, we assess our sites’ performance on a five-tier scale (“excellent”, “good”, “satisfactory”, “poor”, and “critical”), which in turn determines how frequently audits are conducted.
 If the findings are deemed to be good, we audit the facility less often, while significant violations can increase the frequency.
-Because of the travel restrictions during the Covid-19 pandemic, we could not conduct the majority of the audits scheduled for 2020 and therefore postponed them to 2021.
-It was, however, possible to perform audits either virtually or on site in ten cases.
-All audited sites received a good or satisfactory rating, and no site was rated as critical.
+In 2021, we commissioned a total of 51 audits, which were conducted either virtually or on site (in 2020, only 10 audits were conducted because of Covid-19).
+All audited sites received either a “good” or “satisfactory” rating and no site was rated as “critical".

 Reporting incidents and violations

 To review critical situations, near misses and environmental incidents as quickly as possible and take countermeasures, we have a set of reporting procedures in place that allow us to track the respective incident, its degree of severity and all risk mitigation efforts.
 We record all incidents Group-wide and report them to the Executive Board on an annual basis.